jbaxenom/heracles/README.md

 Given the user is promtped with entering an amount When they input an empty amount
 Then the Heracles formatter responds with error "You have entered an invalid amount.
 The amount must be a positive, decimal or non-decimal number in digits"

+#UAC6
+Given the user is prompted with entering an amount When they input a very big amount
+Then the Heracles formatter responds without error
 ```

 There are multiple considerations around the behavior of the application that cannot be inferred from the Examples provided or the